iwpraveen/iwpraveen/README.md

 - 👋 Hi, I’m @iwpraveen
-- 👀 I’m interested in Entrepreneurship, Open AI.
+- 👀 I’m interested in Entrepreneurship, Cloud Computing & Open AI.
-- 🌱 I’m currently COO at @clappithq
+- 🌱 I’m currently leading as COO at [@clappithq](https://clappit.io)
 - 💞️ I’m looking to collaborate on Cloud & AI for Good.
-- 📫 How to reach me at Twitter @iwpraveen
+- 📫 How to reach me at Twitter? = @iwpraveen

 <!---
 iwpraveen/iwpraveen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.